Sister To Sister

 - Request information about Dominican’s undergraduate programs.

-“Professors here really get to know their students and really care about us,” she says.
+“Professors here really get to know their students and really care about us,” she said.
 “Several of my professors in both the business school and the political science department have given me their phone numbers so I can text them if I have any questions.”

-“At first I thought that I wanted to go to a much larger school,” Sevil recalls.
+“At first I thought that I wanted to go to a much larger school,” Sevil recalled.
 “But I am so glad that I came to Dominican.
 There’s no way I’d be doing what I’m doing now if I was at a bigger school – especially in the sciences.”

 Sevil’s undergraduate training at Dominican prepared her to work with the research team in Uganda.
-Like all science majors at Dominican, Sevil was able to begin working in the lab her freshman year as part of the Research Methodology course.
+Like all science majors at Dominican, Sevil was able to begin working in the lab during her freshman year as part of the Research Methodology course.
 This laboratory experience gives students the advantage of knowing how to structure an experiment, use laboratory equipment, record results, analyze data, and present their findings for peer review.

 Sevil was awarded a Global Health Disparities International Research Fellowship, a program funded by the NIH through the University of California Berkeley Center for Emerging & Neglected Diseases.
-Dr. Cooper is a faculty participant in program and encouraged Sevil to apply for the summer fellowship.
+Dr. Cooper is a faculty participant in the program and encouraged Sevil to apply for the summer fellowship.

 Dr. Cooper and colleagues from UCSF have initiated a new five-year, NIH-funded malaria study in Burkina Faso, West Africa.
-The studies will look at susceptibility of West African malaria parasites to new antimalarial compounds in pre-clinical development.
-The new study will allow comparison of results with their ongoing studies in Uganda.
+The studies will look at the susceptibility of West African malaria parasites to new antimalarial compounds in pre-clinical development.
+The new study will allow a comparison of results with their ongoing studies in Uganda.
 These studies hope to provide information on the best alternatives for malaria treatment in the near future, especially in the face of potential parasite resistance to the currently used therapies.

 “My plan right now is to go to medical school, but I’ve discovered that I really love research.
 I’m lucky to be able to explore options at Dominican.
-For a small school there are so many opportunities.”
+For a small school, there are so many opportunities.”